 Meanwhile, this week’s biggest movers are the San Francisco Giants and New York Mets, two teams that each jumped seven spots and into this week’s top ten.

-Here’s where each team sits in the rankings this week, featuring a few stats, thoughts and figures for each of the nine teams that made major moves (up or down) in the latest poll.
+Here’s where each team sits in the MLB Power Rankings this week, featuring a few stats, thoughts and figures for each of the nine teams that made major moves (up or down) in the latest poll.

 KP’s MLB Power Rankings: July 2, 2012